2023 Best Value Allied Health Services Master's Degree Schools

 Full Allied Health & Medical Assisting Services at Quinnipiac University Report

-A rank of #4 on this year’s list means Eastern Virginia Medical School is a great value for allied health and medical assisting services students working on their master’s degree.
+The excellent master’s degree programs at Eastern Virginia Medical School helped the school earn the #4 place on this year’s ranking of the best value allied health and medical assisting services schools in the United States.
 Located in the medium-sized city of Norfolk, Eastern Virginia Medical School is a public school with a small student population.

 The average tuition and fees for an out-of-state graduate students at Eastern Virginia Medical School are $26,451 a year.